 Once the ransomware has identified key drives on an infected computer, the malicious code starts encrypting every file it can access.
 In most cases, users are completely locked out of their devices until the ransom is paid or the malware is wiped from their data stores.
-Research from the cybersecurity firm Coveware found that the average amount paid per ransomware incident in the first quarter of 2019 stood around $12,762, which is nearly double the average from the end of 2018, ZDNet reported.
+Research from the cybersecurity firm Coveware found that the average amount paid per ransomware incident in the first quarter of 2019 stood around $12,762, nearly double the average from the end of 2018, ZDNet reported.
 However, law enforcement agencies like the DHS and FBI advise against paying the ransom, as it only encourages cybercriminals to continue developing new ransomware families with enhanced capabilities.
 In terms of specific ransomware variants, the popular anti-virus developer Malwarebytes sorts strains into three categories based on severity:

 - Scareware: As the least severe type of ransomware, scareware is often relatively easy to detect and remove.
-This form of ransomware infection typically creates persistent pop-up messages that claim malware was discovered on a user’s computer, and that a “support fee” must be paid to remove it.
-These sort of tech support scams often target less tech-savvy users and rarely have a lasting impact on files and data stores.
+This form of ransomware infection typically creates persistent pop-up messages that claim malware was discovered on a user’s computer and that a “support fee” must be paid to remove it.
+These tech support scams often target less tech-savvy users and rarely have a lasting impact on files and data stores.

-- Screen lockers: Unlike scareware, this mid-tier category of ransomware is able to completely freeze users out of their workstations, even after a reboot has been performed.
+- Screen lockers: Unlike scareware, this mid-tier category of ransomware can completely freeze users out of their workstations, even after a reboot has been performed.
 Once infected, a computer terminal will permanently display a locked window until the ransom is paid, preventing users from accessing files and performing even basic administrative tasks.
 While screen lockers can be extremely disruptive in the short term, they can usually be cleared out without fear of data loss.

-- Encrypting ransomware: This form of ransomware is undoubtedly the most severe, as even with advanced cybersecurity software it can be impossible to fully restore the encrypted data without paying the ransom.
-However, giving in to a cybercriminals’ demands is no guarantee that the hijacked data and files will be returned.
+- Encrypting ransomware: This form of ransomware is undoubtedly the most severe, as even with advanced cybersecurity software, it can be impossible to fully restore the encrypted data without paying the ransom.
+However, giving in to a cybercriminals’ demands is no guarantee that the hijacked data and files will be usable.
 Recovering from this type of ransomware infection often requires a complete wipe of all drives and a complete reinstallation from safe backups.

 Ransomware Protection and Response

 Generally speaking, manufacturing firms are highly susceptible to ransomware due to the large volume of mission-critical production data involved in their day-to-day operations.
 A single encrypting ransomware attack can lockdown everything from production schedules and work orders to component schematics and more.
-Manufacturing environments that heavily rely on automation and internet of things technologies, in particular, can suffer major outages and prolonged downtime while the ransomware is being removed, leading to costly operational delays and missed business opportunities.
+Manufacturing environments that heavily rely on automation and internet of things technologies, in particular, can suffer major outages and prolonged downtime.
+Simultaneously, the ransomware is being removed, leading to costly operational delays and missed business opportunities.
 That’s where ransomware protection can help, but only if the right cybersecurity tools and IT policies are in place.

-“40% of manufacturing companies encountered at least one cyberattack between 2018 and 2019.”
+“40% of manufacturing companies encountered at least one cyber attack between 2018 and 2019.”

 First, it’s important to note that the vast majority of ransomware attacks are orchestrated through phishing emails or drive-by downloads, according to the DHS.
 Generally speaking, end users are the most vulnerable access point that cybercriminals can exploit, which is why cybersecurity training and IT governance policies are crucial to any ransomware protection plan.
-While there are plenty of anti-ransomware applications on the market, few are able to decrypt all the different ransomware families, making prevention the most effective approach.
-To that end, a robust anti-ransomware training program should teach employees how to spot phishing emails and cover the do’s and don’ts of on-the-job internet use.
+While there are plenty of anti-ransomware applications on the market, few can decrypt all the different ransomware families, making prevention the most effective approach.
+To that end, a robust anti-ransomware training program should teach employees how to spot phishing emails and cover the dos and don’ts of on-the-job internet use.